lambduli/monolog/README.md

   R = s(s(z))
 ```

 Computing factorials is interesting as well as important, but it doesn't really manifest the power and beauty of the logic programming.
-We can try a different example, we can ask which number is the same as it's factorial.
+We can try a different example.
+We may ask which number is the same as it's factorial.

 `fact(A, A).`

-And `Monolog` will promptly answer with `A = s(z)` and if we ask him politely to try and find another answer it will produce `A = s(s(z))`.
-That should be enough and we should instruct `Monolog` to conclude this query.
+And `Monolog` will promptly answer with `A = s(z)` and if we ask him politely to try and find another answer, it will produce `A = s(s(z))`.
+That should be enough for anyone and we should instruct `Monolog` to conclude this query.
 There is no other number which would satisfy our condition anyway.

 This was, without a doubt, quite enlightening but we can go even further, we can ask `Monolog` to find all the pairs of numbers such that they are in the `fact` relation as we defined it above.